-10.15 Amounts paid in respect of money purchase AVCs to secure additional defined contribution benefits with Aviva Life UK Services Limited and Prudential Pensions Limited are not reflected in these financial statements.
+10.17 Additional Voluntary Contributions ('AVCs'), including augmentations are accounted for on an accruals basis.
+Amounts paid in respect of money purchase AVCs to secure additional defined contribution benefits under arrangements made by the PSPA are not reflected in these financial statements.

-Funding of Current Year Benefits and other Outgoings
+Funding of Current Year Benefits and Other Outgoings

-- 10.16 Benefits and other out-goings are funded on a 'pay as you go' basis, primarily through a combination of: - - Contributions paid by members to the Treasury; - Transfers from other schemes in respect of new members, paid to the Treasury; and - Additional funding provided by the Treasury, including transfers from the Public Service Employees Pension Reserve ('PSEPR'), a non ring-fenced reserve of the Isle of Man Government.
+- 10.18 Benefits and other out-goings are funded on a 'pay as you go' basis, primarily through a combination of: - Contributions paid by the sponsoring employers and members to the Treasury; - Transfers from other schemes in respect of new members, paid to the Treasury; and - Additional funding provided by the Treasury, including transfers from the Public Service Employees Pension Reserve ('PSEPR'), a non ring-fenced reserve of the Isle of Man Government.